PlanTL-GOB-ES/CUTEXT/README.md

 ## Usage

 CUTEXT allows its execution in graphic mode or in text mode.
-In both cases, it is assumed that it will be executed from the "main" folder.
-If not, change the paths in the properties file "cutext.properties" and include the path of this file as an input parameter when invoking CUTEXT.
+In both cases, it is assumed that it will be executed from the `main` folder.
+If not, change the paths in the properties file `cutext.properties` and include the path of this file as an input parameter when invoking CUTEXT.
 We have assumed that the `.java` files have been compiled and the CLASSPATH variable has been fixed correctly.
-To see a description of this process you can consult the installation file, [Intallation.md.]
+To see a description of this process you can consult the installation file [Intallation.md.]
 (https://github.com/PlanTL/CUTEXT/blob/master/Installation.md)

 To execute CUTEXT in graphic mode: